newrelic/newrelic-integration-e2e-action/README.md

 `decription` : Description for the e2e test.

+`agent` `: Extra environment variables and/or integrations required for the e2e.
-`agent.integrations` : An additional integration needed for the e2e.
+- `integrations` : Additional integrations needed for the e2e.
+- `env_vars` : Additional EnvVars for the agent execution.

 `scenarios`: Array of scenarios, each one is an independent run for the e2e.
 - `decription` : Description of the scenario.